 Steps to Take When Your iPhone is Lost or Stolen

-Logging into Find My iPhone on another iOS device or through iCloud.com is the first step to take when you can't find your iPhone.
+Logging into Find My through iCloud.com on any smartphone, computer, or tablet is the first step to take when you can't find your iPhone.
 Whether it's been lost or stolen, if it has power and is connected to Wi-Fi or a cellular network, the approximate location of the iPhone will show up on a map.

-If the iPhone runs out of battery, loses its connection, or is turned off, Find My iPhone will show the last known location for 24 hours.
+With the latest versions of iOS, Find My can even find your iPhone when it's powered off, has no WiFi connection, or after it's been erased, but if it runs out of battery, Find My iPhone will show the last known location for 24 hours.
 After that, it can't be located again until functionality is restored.

 Activate Lost Mode

 Along with establishing a location for a lost device, Find My iPhone can be used to lock that device down through Lost Mode.
 Lost Mode displays a phone number and a message on the iPhone's screen, leaving everything else inaccessible.
 If you didn't have a passcode set up, Lost Mode will prevent your iPhone from being used.
 Lost Mode can be turned on by following the steps below.

 - Go to iCloud.com.
 Sign in with your Apple ID.
 Alternatively, use another one of your devices and access the Find My app.

 - On the web, click on "All Devices" and find the missing device in the list.
 On iOS, tap on the "Devices" tab and select the missing device and tap it.

 - On the web, a menu will pop up with the option to play a sound, erase the phone, or enable Lost Mode.
 On the iPhone, tap "Mark as Lost."